OYO to file for $1 bn IPO: Report

-New Delhi, Sep 23 (IANS) Hospitality major OYO is looking to file for an initial public offering (IPO) as soon as next week, media reports said.
+New Delhi: Hospitality major OYO is looking to file for an initial public offering (IPO) as soon as next week, media reports said.

 According to TechCrunch, the seven-year-old startup, founded by 27-year-old Ritesh Agarwal, is planning to raise as much as $1.2 billion in the IPO.